Cain's Fed chances in peril as fourth Republican opposes Trump pick

 "Undermining central bank independence would be dangerous," Tobias Adrian, director of the International Monetary Fund's monetary and capital markets department, said in an interview on Wednesday with Bloomberg News.

-(Reporting by Trevor Hunnicutt; additional reporting by Tim Ahmann, Richard Cowan, Howard Schneider and Jeff Mason; editing by Grant McCool, Dan Grebler and Lisa Shumaker)
+(Reporting by Trevor Hunnicutt; Additional reporting by Tim Ahmann, Richard Cowan, Howard Schneider and Jeff Mason; Editing by Dan Grebler, Lisa Shumaker and Peter Cooney)